 1. The servers containing the 2014 (and older) aerial photos used by TNP 10 will not be updated with 2015 or 2016 aerial photos.
 Instead, these will be decommissioned in 2017.
 To obtain the latest aerial photos (and utilize the high-resolution satellite images) version 11 of TNP must be employed.

 2. Further software upgrades for version 10 will not be available.
 In fact, should you choose to downgrade, you may want to turn off the "check for software updates" preference in File, Preferences, Internet Access and Map Cache to avoid being further alerted as we continue to refine and improve Terrain Navigator Pro.

 3. We can not offer technical support for discontinued versions of TNP.
 TNP 10.42 was discontinued upon the release of TNP 11 on 12/1/2016.
-While we can provide assistance during the transition phase, we can not provide support for TNP 10 beyond 2017.
+Technical support for version 10.42 ended one year later.